How to Read An Income Statement For Online Business?

 The Net Profit in the income statement represents the difference between total revenues or incomes earned and total expenses incurred by a business entity during an accounting period.

-It tells all the stakeholders about how much income the business earned or lost during the accounting period.
+It tells all the stakeholders how much income the business earned or lost during the accounting period.
 Note that the gross profit determines how profitable a business is in selling its products or services.
-Whereas, the operating profit demonstrates how efficient the management is in controlling both the production and operating costs of the business.
+At the same time, the operating profit demonstrates how efficiently the management controls the business’s production and operating costs.

 For instance, the operating income of Amazon Inc represents the operating income from North America, AWS, and international operations.
-Both the operating income of North America and international operations increased relative to the previous year as a result of increased unit sales.
+The operating income of North America and international operations increased relative to the previous year due to increased unit sales.
 These sales included sales by third-party sellers and advertising sales.

 Likewise, the operating income from AWS operations increased relative to the previous year.
 This was on account of the increased customer usage and cost structure productivity.